 Because these require a good amount of medical knowledge, home health care specialists undergo extensive training.
 They also work carefully with the patient’s family to develop a suitable home care plan.

-Aside from providing patient care, home health care companies also offer custodial services.
+Aside from providing patient care, in home care companies also offer custodial services.
 This involves things like household and yard work, running errands, and personal care.
 Such services are available for patients who are living alone or for families who need to work.

-Elderly Care Services no. 2: Adult Day Care Service
+Elderly Care Services No. 2: Adult Day Care Service

 This senior care service is similar to home health services in that it is typically delivered at the patient’s residence.
 However, adult daycare services are only available during the daytime hours.
 The assigned health care provider may also come in on a weekly basis instead of daily or in an agreed upon schedule.